Albion (U.S. Plant Patent no_ PP16228)

 Cupcake (U.S. Plant Patent no_ PP23956)

 In northern California the "Cupcake" variety is an early bearer, fruiting from March to October.
-A pleasant flavored berry it is a firm, bright shine, medium opacity, uniform pink red color, excellent sheen and is rated high for shipping and shelf life.
+A pleasant flavored berry it is firm, medium opacity, uniform pink red color, excellent sheen and is highly rated for shipping and shelf life.
 16 count medium sized berries are mostly uniform in size and shape.

 Ginza (U.S. Plant Patent no_ PP23934)